 - Betsy Henderson, Director, Research, Training and Evaluation, Radio Free Asia

-The event will include a presentation of the key findings from the study, as well as a methodological overview and a review of historical media trends in Tibet.
+The event included a presentation of the key findings from the study, as well as a methodological overview and a review of historical media trends in Tibet.

 Date: Thursday, July 26, 2012

 The Gallup Building

 901 F Street, NW